 Navigating medicare and the private health funds can be quite confusing and complicated.
 That is why Dr Beldholm has a skilled patient coordinator that helps you through your surgical journey and helps you with things like medicare item numbers and health fund issues.

 The guiding principle for medicare is that all health conditions and operations need to be for medical conditions and health related problems.
+Procedures done for purely cosmetic reasons do not qualify.

 Upper Eyelid Surgery Costs